Curity token handler development setup

 Full Stack Setups

-A Docker based deployment can remain useful, for best troubleshooting.
-It also provides finer control over custom individual setups, without impacting the rest of the web development team.
-A common use case is for a developer to want to run both the local SPA and one or more APIs locally.
+A Docker based deployment can remain useful, to provide finer control over custom individual setups, without impacting the rest of the web development team.
+For example, a developer might want to run both the local SPA and one or more APIs locally.
 To do so, that developer can simply route from the Docker API gateway back to the local computer, using the well known host name of host.docker.internal:

 Full Stack Deployment